NICANORKYAMBA/Fullstack-Dev-Interview/blog_api/README.md

 }
 ```

-**Response:**
+**Response**

-Upon successful refresh, the response will contain a new access token:
+Upon successful refresh, the response will contain a new access token

 ```json
 {